 International Travel For Registrants

 International travel is something that most folks forced to register as “sex offenders” are denied.
 Sometimes that’s simply because of money or family issues.
-Other times, it’s because of a certain compelled speech issue… The passport branding component of the 2016 International Megan’s Law, an amendment to the Adam Walsh Act.
+Other times, it’s because of a certain compelled speech issue: The human-rights-violating passport branding component of the 2016 International Megan’s Law, an amendment to the Adam Walsh Act.
 We, here at Just Facts, along with all nation signatories of international human rights legislation (ICCPR & ICESCR), believe that it is every human’s right to travel freely both within his country and to another without impedance.
-The American government does not recognize human rights, especially for registrants.
+The American government does not recognize human rights for its citizens, especially for registrants.

 We are here to offer up some assistance for what limited travel is available.
 This handy guide is a tool to help you decide where to plan your next trip.
 Some quick points to keep in mind when checking these countries:

 - Most countries that don’t require a visa for Americans will generally be much easier to enter with some notable exceptions like Australia, South Korea, Japan, Mexico, or Canada.

 - Beware of airlines that fly directly to countries that rely on US assistance.
 They will perform an NCIC lookup at the airport of departure when scanning a passport.
 If there’s a hit they will deny you a boarding pass if the destination country requires it.
 Some countries have laws barring ALL people with criminal records from entering, not just “sex offenders”.
 So please save yourself the MAJOR hassle and do not even try.

 - Islands and other colonies (mostly in the Caribbean and South Pacific) that are governed by foreign powers have similar entry requirements as their host nations.
 For example, Tahiti (French Polynesia) is governed by France and therefore follows French immigration policy.
 The governing nation is listed in () next to any such protectorate.

 Enter The Matrix

 Last updated: 03/25/2023